SnowflakeCoder/programming/System-Design/System Design Interview.md

 # System Design Interview

-System design interview questions require the interviewees to <u>design an architecture for a software system</u>, which could be a news feed, Google search, chat system, etc. The questions are usually very big scoped and vague.
-The processes are open-ended and unclear without a standard or correct answer.
-An interviewee is evaluated based on **how she analyzes a vague problem** and how she solves the problem step by step.
-How she <u>explains the idea, discusses with others, and evaluates and optimizes the system</u>.

-The desired outcome is to come up with an architecture to achieve system design goals.
-Typically, system requirements, constraints and bottlenecks should be well understood to shape the direction of both the interviewer and interviewee.
+System design interview questions require the interviewees to <u>design an architecture for a software system</u>, which could be a news feed, Google search, chat system, etc. These questions are open-ended and unclear without a standard or correct answer.
+Companies widely adopt system design interviews because the <u>communication and problem- solving skills are tested in these interviews</u>.
+An interviewee is <u>evaluated based on **how she analyzes a vague problem** and how she solves the problem step by step</u>.
+The abilities tested also involve <u>how she explains the idea, discusses with others, and evaluates and optimizes the system</u>.
+The desired outcome is to <u>come up with an architecture to achieve system design goals</u>. <u>System requirements, constraints and bottlenecks</u> should be well understood.
 The objective of this book is to **provide a reliable strategy to approach the system design questions**, solid knowledge in building a scalable system, provides a **step by step framework on how to tackle a system design question**.

 ## 1: SCALE FROM ZERO TO MILLIONS OF USERS

+Designing a system that supports millions of users is a journey that requires <u>continuous refinement and endless improvement</u>.
 Build a system that supports a single user and gradually scale it up to serve millions of users.

 ### Single server setup

 <img src="https://github.com/SnowflakeCoder/programming/blob/master/System-Design/images/single-server.png?raw=true" alt="single-server.png" style="zoom: 33%;" />

-A single server setup where everything is running on one server: web app, database, cache, etc. To understand this setup, it is helpful to investigate the request flow and traffic source.
+A single server setup where everything is running on one server: web app, database, cache, etc. To understand this system, we should investigate the request flow and traffic source.

 **Request flow**

 1. Users access websites through **domain names**, such as api.mysite.com.
 Usually, the Domain Name System (DNS) is a paid service provided by 3rd parties and not hosted by our servers.
 2. Internet Protocol (IP) address is returned to the browser or mobile app.
-3. Once the IP address is obtained, Hypertext Transfer Protocol (HTTP) requests are sent directly to your web server.
+3. Once the IP address is obtained, HTTP requests are sent directly to your web server.
 4. The web server returns HTML pages or JSON response for rendering.

 **Traffic source**

 The traffic to your web server comes from two sources: web application and mobile application.

 - Web application: it uses a combination of server-side languages (Java, Python, etc.) to handle business logic, storage, etc., and client-side languages (HTML and JavaScript) for presentation.
 - Mobile application: HTTP protocol is the communication protocol between the mobile app and the web server.
-JSON is commonly used API response format to transfer data due to its simplicity.
+JSON is commonly used **API response format** to transfer data due to its simplicity.

 ### Database